ArjunB126/QR_Code_Generator/README.md

 ## What is a QR Code?

 QR (Quick Response) codes are two-dimensional barcodes that can store various types of data, such as URLs, text, contact information, and more.
-They have become increasingly popular due to their convenience and versatility in quickly transferring
+They have become increasingly popular due to their convenience and versatility in quickly transferring information.

+## Features

+- Generate QR codes for any link, text, or data.
+- Screen Shot the generated QR code as an image for easy sharing.
+- Easy-to-use interface with intuitive controls.